Climate and environment applications

 Shopping centers, supermarkets, caterers, and cold storage warehouses require powerful and, above all, efficient refrigeration technology – since these systems represent the largest operating-cost factor in refrigerated warehousing.
 Reliable finned tube heat exchangers for refrigeration assure that the ecological footprint of the cold chain remains at a minimum and that consumers can enjoy an extensive offering of fresh fruit and vegetables, cold drinks, and ready-to-eat meals.
 These benefits are made possible by optimal, reliable supply of chilling and freezing.

-Those who enjoy spending their leisure time in swimming pools or in indoor ski centers usually care very little about seeing or hearing the mechanical systems that make their enjoyment possible.
-This is why GEA air handling systems for indoor pools – as well as the GEA finned tube heat exchangers for refrigeration in indoor skiing – are designed to work discreetly in the background.
-For the same reason, GEA wet cooling towers, with their modular design, are used in especially large building complexes such as airports and factories.
+Those who enjoy spending their leisure time in indoor ski centers usually care very little about seeing or hearing the mechanical systems that make their enjoyment possible.
+This is why our finned tube heat exchangers for refrigeration in indoor skiing are designed to work discreetly in the background.
+For the same reason, our wet cooling towers, with their modular design, are used in especially large building complexes such as airports and factories.
 These systems can be especially planned to be installed where they are unseen and unheard.

-GEA fill packs in wastewater-treatment facilities assure clean water – even in remote areas without highly functional infrastructure.
-With GEA trickling filter technology, the wastewater first passes through a coarse preliminary sedimentation step with structured packs.
+Our fill packs in wastewater-treatment facilities assure clean water – even in remote areas without highly functional infrastructure.
+With our trickling filter technology, the wastewater first passes through a coarse preliminary sedimentation step with structured packs.
 A biofilm grows on the water surface, which absorbs degradable substances – without sophisticated technology, with only very slight maintenance requirements, and with long service life.

 In industrial production plants, heat exchangers can be found in operation everywhere.
 In many cases, heat exchangers are absolutely essential for the operation of electrical motors, internal-combustion engines, cogen power plants, and air treatment facilities.
 They are elementary constituents of any and all process engineering plants.
 The ecological footprint of an entire complex is not least determined by the efficiency of their heat exchangers.
 Greater efficiency of an refrigeration heat exchanger signifies reduced space and lower energy consumption.
 In comparison with systems with water as cooling medium, air cooling offers yet another positive side effect: it conserves water resources and prevents the heating of natural bodies of water.
-GEA is a pioneer here and is leading in the world in the field of industrial air cooling.
+We are pioneers here and are leading in the world in the field of industrial air cooling.